- Install the plugin using the

 This plugin provides the foundation to integrate an ABAP on premise system into Jenkins.

-Currently there are two Continuous Integration features supported:
+Currently there are two Continuous Integration features supported (run on an ABAP package):

 - running ATC checks